Impaired Digestion

 Digestion is one of the most important functions of the body to have working correctly.
 If you think about it, our entire state of bodily nourishment comes from the digestive tract.
 The digestive system is so important that it maintains its own nervous system called the enteric nervous system and its own immune system called the gastrointestinal lymphoid tissue or GALT.
 It is estimated that over 70% of our entire immune functions happens through the digestive system.
 It is also responsible for the majority of neurotransmitter production for mood control.

-For this reason we, and the rest of the functional medicine community feels that an assessment should be considered on every person.
+That is why the functional medicine community feels that a digestive assessment should be considered on every person.

-Through years of clinical experience it becomes obvious that there are several problems that tend to cause the major of metabolic dysfunction.
+Through years of clinical experience, it has become obvious that there are several problems that tend to cause the majority of digestive dysfunction.

 Food Intolerances